michielbdejong/website/documents/nlnet-grant.md

 ## 1. Project plan

 The project aims at building an independent free and open source software as a service provider without profit.
-The first goal is to build a minimum set of tools for system administrator and DevOps to manage such a service.
-It will allow people with minimum knowledge in this area to start hosting these software for their community.
-The second and main goal is to develop this network.
-We believe that local and small scale hosters is the way to fight against centralised Internet (e.g. google).
+The first goal is to build a simple web application linked with a provisioning tool to provide such a service.
+It will allow people with minimum server administration knowledge to start hosting these softwares for their community.
+The second and main goal is to develop this network of independent hosters.
+We believe that local and small scale hosters is the way to fight against centralised Internet, e.g., google, facebook.
 And we believe it is the right time to do it, for two reasons.
 Hardware is getting cheaper and cheaper.
 And automation tools start to be mature.
 It will allow us to build blazing simple tools, for powerful and resilient infrastructure.

 ### 1.1. the problem solved by this project

-Let's say, there is a bug on Internet.
-For instance: gmail is spying private conversations.
+Let's say, there is a bug on Internet, e.g., gmail is spying private conversations.
 Software engineers have power to resolve bugs.
-They write a piece of software (mailpile for instance), and people will install them on their server, bug solved!
+They write a piece of software, e.g., mailpile.
+People will install them on their server, bug solved!
 But most of people online don't even know what a server is.
-So the idea is to write a little piece of software to host them all, and provide the service for the end user, in an easy way.
+So the idea is to write a simple piece of software to host them all, and provide the service for the end user, in an easy way.

-And, contrary to many other silo, people will be free to move between indiehosters, or even start their own with their data.
-This is really important for us that people are free to change their service provider.
+And, contrary to many other silos, people will be free to move between indiehosters.
+They will even be able to start their own with their data.
+This is really important for us that people are free to change their service provider at any time.

 ###  1.2. the relative advantage of the proposed innovation